quartiq/miniconf/web/README.md

 Leaf values are edited as JSON and submitted through `/set`. `/set` responses report request acceptance; `/settings` publications remain the authoritative applied values.

-Optional MQTT username/password values are stored in `sessionStorage` per broker and are never placed in route URLs.
+Optional MQTT credentials are never placed in route URLs or application-managed storage.
+The connection form uses standard browser autocomplete so a password manager can remember them when the user chooses.

 ## Test